 iTrace testing measures a patient’s refractive error and entire visual pathway in very small and precise increments, allowing us to measure ocular abnormalities.
 The iTrace from Tracey Technologies is one of the most advanced aberrometry systems in the industry and is used at Seema Eye Care Centre during the process of measuring the eye in preparation for cataract or refractive eye surgery, as well as for keratoconus and ectasia assessment. iTrace testing is not covered by Alberta Health Services, therefore there is a fee for this imaging test.

 Tear Lab testing is an option available to measure the osmolarity of the eye.
-An osmolarity measurement outside of normal range can indicate an unstable tear film, meaning even if a patient is not experiencing symptoms of dry eye, they may be at risk for dry eye following eye surgery.
+An osmolarity measurement outside of the normal range can indicate an unstable tear film, meaning even if a patient is not experiencing symptoms of dry eye, they may be at risk for dry eye following eye surgery.
 This is why Tear Lab testing is recommended for all patients visiting our office for dry eye analysis, as well as for cataract assessment.
 In the event that your Tear Lab reading is outside of normal limits, your ophthalmologist will offer you various dry eye treatments specific to your needs to ensure comfort and optimal vision following surgery.
 Tear Lab testing is not covered by Alberta Health Services, therefore there is an associated fee, and while recommended, it is not a required test.

 Schirmer testing is performed by our technicians by placing a small test paper strip in the lower eyelids and asking the patient to keep their eyes closed for 5 minutes in order to determine if the eyes are making enough tears to keep the eyes lubricated.
 After 5 minutes, the level of tears on the test strips is measured.
 The level of tear production, or lack of tear production, can be indicative of various dry eye disorders, and this information is helpful to your ophthalmologist in diagnosing your dry eye symptoms and developing a treatment plan moving forward.

 An important aspect of dry eye analysis is determining how well the meibomian glands are working.
 Small glands on the inner margins of the top and bottom eyelids, called meibomian glands, are responsible for delivering and oily lipid layer to the surface of the eye when a person blinks.
 This helps to maintain a healthy level of tears on the surface of the eye for proper lubrication.
 Over time, the quality and amount of these oils can decrease, causing evaporative dry eye disease.
-At Seema Eye Care Centre, diagnostic testing such as Lipiview and Lipiscan tests are performed to provide a direct visual image to show the state of the meibomian glands, including how many are functional, how many are blocked, and the areas that have experienced loss of glands or “gland dropout”.
+At Seema Eye Care Centre, diagnostic testing such as Lipiview and Lipiscan tests are performed to provide a direct visual image to show the state of the meibomian glands, including how many are functional, how many are blocked, and the areas that have experienced the loss of glands or “gland dropout”.
 Your ophthalmologist can also test to see how functional the oil glands are during your slit lamp exam by applying pressure to the lids and examining the quality and amount of oils expressed by the glands.

 Poor oil flow and quality can be treated with a multitude of strategies.
 Your doctor will discuss available treatment options, as well as tips and strategies to improve your oils on a daily basis.